12Mosch/File-Content-Aggregator/docs/user-guide.md

 - **Export Fails:** Ensure you have write permissions for the location where you are trying to save the file.
 Check for error messages displayed by the application.
 - **Copy Fails / Seems Incomplete:** The total size of the formatted results might exceed your system's clipboard limit.
 Use the "Save Results As..." option instead for large result sets.
 - **Content Not Loading in Tree View:** Check for "File Read Errors" displayed below the search form.
 The application might lack permission to read the specific file.
+- **Sorting by Size/Date is Slow:** Fetching metadata for sorting requires accessing each file's information, which can take time for very large result sets.

 ## Feedback and Support